cu2mr/reveal-activity-animation/README.md

 depends on [Ozodrukh's](https://github.com/ozodrukh/CircularReveal "CircularReveal") animation util for CircularReveal animation for 2.3+ version
 # Using

 After you have to create special root layout to show in behind current Circular Reveal animated view.
-The root layout have to be RevealFrameLayout
+The root layout have to be RevealFrameLayout.
+To make the full screem be clipped, please make sure this root layout has only one viewgroup.
+For example:

     <com.angelocyj.library.circularReveal.widget.RevealFrameLayout
-        android:id="@+id/reveal_linear_layout"
+        android:id="@+id/root_layout"
         xmlns:android="http://schemas.android.com/apk/res/android"
         android:layout_width="match_parent"
         android:layout_height="match_parent"